 Having said that, there are situations where one salary is enough to justify the borrowing amount.
 There may also be a reason why one applicant doesn’t want to go on the application.

 It’s possible that one applicant has a previous credit problem such as bankruptcy or a CCJ which is stopping them getting a mortgage.
 In situations like this, a sole name mortgage could be the right option providing that the spouse or partner is not connected to the issue.

 It is worth noting that the person applying would need to be careful to try and avoid creating a financial association with their partner if they want to guarantee that their own credit score would remain unaffected by that issue.

 Another example of when you might want to make a sole name mortgage application might be when one person is not working.
 As a rule, the maximum borrowing capacity as a couple is lower than if the working applicant took out the mortgage in their sole name.

 Age can also come into the calculation if you have one applicant in their 50’s.
-For example, if your First Time Buyer in Manchester who is planning to buy with a younger partner who is a good earner, then it’s possible they could borrow more as a sole applicant.
+For example, if your First Time Buyer in Manchester who is planning to buy with a younger partner who is a good earner, then it’s possible they could borrow more like a sole applicant.